Kelfang/MechaCar_Statistical_Analysis/README.md

 ## Project Overview

 The motivation behind this project is to assist AutoRUs’ manufacturing team with production troubles on the newest prototype, the MechaCar.
-The following has been performed:
+The following actions were taken:

 *	Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.
 *	Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.